tfchurch/sumo-hakyll/pages/smt/rules.md

 late fees.

 ###Payment###
-Teams may pay by check, made payable to the Stanford Uneversity Mathematical Organization, or cash.
+Teams may pay by check, made payable to the Stanford University Mathematical Organization, or cash.

 Payment must be postmarked by the payment deadline, and should be mailed to: